openflam/openflam.github.io/index.md

 title: Home
 nav_order: 1
 ---
-# Mercator
+# OpenFLAME

-*Mercator* is a global-scale federated and widely-distributed mapping and localization service.
-Here, we provide the documentation and links to some tools built for *Mercator*.
+*OpenFLAME* is a global-scale federated and widely-distributed mapping and localization service.
+Here, we provide the documentation and links to some tools built for *OpenFLAME*.

 ## VPS Map server